rabbi-lion/dwm-install/README.md

 Caps Lock and Escape are swapped for the X session.

-## Appearance

-No third-party GTK themes or icon packs are included.

-The setup uses the stock Adwaita GTK appearance and the default system icons used by Thunar.

-This keeps the environment simple and avoids extra theme and icon dependencies.

 ## Audio

 Audio uses PipeWire and WirePlumber with PulseAudio and JACK compatibility.